mattsantand/pynumericalphasematching/README.md

 * All physical quantities in this package are expressed in SI units (m, s, Hz).
 * In this package, the wavelengths are usually denoted as *red*, *green* and *blue* (or *r*, *g*, *b*).
 This implies that the blue field has shortest wavelength and the red has the longest wavelength.
 In case two fields have the same wavelength, then the names are interchangeable.
+* The functions describing the refractive indices, when used, must follow the convention of the standard Sellmeier's equation, i.e. they **must** accept the wavelength in $\mu$ m

 ## Getting started